top of page

 If you or your child experiences fatigue when writing, poor handwriting legibility, difficulty with initiation of writing, incorrect spelling or sentence skills, slow labored writing, awkward hand positions when writing, omitting letters/words in sentences, or frustration with writing tasks, a Dysgraphia diagnosis will need to be ruled out.
 A neuropsychologist or educational psychologist can provide a diagnosis.
 An occupational therapist (our tutor is an OT!) should also be consulted to provide evaluation and feedback.
 At Handwriting Solutions, we can look at how the child’s fine motor skills, visual perception and visual motor skills, gross motor skills, overall motor planning and organization, cognition, and other aspects are impacting his/her writing.

 Be on the lookout for more information about Dysgraphia in future blog posts and webinars on our Facebook page.
-If you have or suspect a Dysgraphia diagnosis, we suggest early intervention with a qualified occupational therapist including a handwriting assessment with our OT/handwriting tutor: kelli@handwritingsolutions.org.
+If you have or suspect a Dysgraphia diagnosis, we suggest early intervention with a qualified occupational therapist including a handwriting assessment with our OT/handwriting tutor: Kelli

 Comments